 Loyola High School strives to implement technology that creates a learning environment where students can grow, learn and collaborate.
-Our goal is to integrate technology responsibly and effectively into the student experience.
-The Information Technology Services (ITS) department provides training and support to our faculty and staff to help them best utilize technology at Loyola High School.
+The Information Technology Services (ITS) department is responsible for the implementation and administration of critical technology resources including network infrastructure and technology services such as Google Workspace and Canvas.
+We also provides training and support to our faculty and staff to help them best utilize technology at Loyola High School.

 Information Technology Services